prismskylabs/zlib_pkg/README.md

 in order to login into created virtual machine.

-# Provision build environment
+## Provision build environment
+Next step is to provision environment containing all tools needed for build.
-Before provisioning environment, we need to set target platform.
+Before provisioning the environment, we need to set the target platform.
 It is set as env variable:

     export PKG_PLATFORM=linux-amd64